Reciprocal Health Agreement (RHA)

 Jersey and the UK have a Reciprocal Health Agreement which means that if you qualify for free healthcare in Jersey and require emergency treatment when visiting the UK, or vice versa, you won't have to pay certain healthcare charges.

-The reciprocal health agreements only cover you if your visit was intended to last for less than three months and you don't intend to move countries permanently.
+The reciprocal health agreements only cover you if your visit was intended to last for less than six months and you don't intend to move countries permanently.

 The agreement doesn't cover all costs, eg certain types of follow on treatment or travel costs.